Bay and Target Information

 At the end of the day, this club belongs to all of us.
 Lots of people put a lot of effort into maintaining this club, so we ask as a collective group, for all of us to take care of the range equally.

-Please do not shoot anything that is not a target backer or a piece of steel (with appropriate caliber, etc.) Please do not shoot any props, barriers, walls, doors, etc.; they are not target holders or stands.
+Please do not shoot anything that is not a target backer or a piece of steel (with inappropriate caliber, etc.).

 The club has purchased and installed enough target backers and steel for everyone to have fun, even if they didn’t bring targets, so please do not shoot NON-TARGET items.

-These are barriers, NOT TARGETS.
+These are props/barriers, NOT TARGETS.